gibsonberg/dnd-bleakburgh/Locations/Bleakburgh/Bleakburgh.md

 ---
 ![[Bleakburgh Map.png]]

-Bleakburgh is the region in which the events of the [[First Campaign]] take place.
+Bleakburgh is the region in which the events of the [[Dungeons and Deserts]] take place.

 # Sessions Featured